 Note: If you're reading this article using the Komando.com app, click here to watch the Kindle app demonstration video.

-Now that you know how great eBooks can be, read this article to learn how to publish your own and make some extra money
+Learn how to publish your own eBook and make some extra money